Arthur

-Arthur is a male given name of Brythonic origin.
+Arthur is a masculine given name of uncertain etymology.
 Its popularity derives from it being the name of the legendary hero King Arthur.
-The etymology is disputed.
-It may derive from the Celtic Artos meaning “Bear”.
-Another theory is that the name is derived from the Roman clan Artorius who lived in Roman Britain for centuries.

 A common spelling variant used in many Slavic, Romance, and Germanic languages is Artur.
-In Spanish and Italian it is Arturo.
+In Spanish and Italian, a common spelling variant used is Arturo.

 Etymology

-The earliest datable attestation of the name Arthur is in the early 9th century Welsh-Latin text Historia Brittonum, where it refers to a circa 5th to 6th-century Briton general who fought against the invading Saxons, and who later gave rise to the famous King Arthur of medieval legend and literature.
+The earliest attestation of the name Arthur is in the early 9th century Welsh-Latin text Historia Brittonum, where it refers to a circa 5th century Romano-British general who fought against the invading Saxons, and who later gave rise to the famous King Arthur of medieval legend and literature.
 A possible earlier mention of the same man is to be found in the epic Welsh poem Y Gododdin by Aneirin, which some scholars assign to the late 6th century, though this is still a matter of debate and the poem only survives in a late 13th century manuscript entitled the Book of Aneirin.
 A 9th-century Breton landowner named Arthur witnessed several charters collected in the Cartulary of Redon.

 The Irish borrowed the name by the late 6th century (either from an early Archaic Welsh or Cumbric form Artur), producing Old Irish Artúr (Latinized as Arturius by Adomnán in his Life of St. Columba, written circa 697–700), The earliest historically attested bearer of the name is a son or grandson of Áedán mac Gabráin (died 609).

 The exact origins of the name Arthur remains a matter of debate.
-The most widely accepted etymology derives it from the Roman nomen gentile (family name) Artorius.
-Artorius is of obscure and contested etymology, but is possibly of Messapic or Etruscan origin.
+Some claim that it derives from the Roman nomen gentile (family name) Artorius.
+Artorius itself is of obscure and contested etymology; some have proposed a Messapic or Etruscan origin.
+Nevertheless, according to etymologist Kemp Malone "the theory that derives Arthur from Artorius is left unsupported by any evidence worthy of the name".

 According to the linguist and Celticist Stefan Zimmer, it is possible that Artorius has a Celtic origin, being a Latinization of the hypothetical name *Artorījos, derived from the patronym *Arto-rīg-ios, meaning "Son of the Bear/Warrior-King". *Arto-rīg-ios is unattested, but the root, *arto-rīg, "bear/warrior-king", is the source of the Old Irish personal name Artrí, while the similar *Arto-maglos, "bear-prince", produced names in several Brittonic languages.
 According to Zimmer's etymology, the Celtic short compositional vowel -o- was lengthened and the long -ī- in the second element of the compound -rījos was shortened by Latin speakers, under the influence of Latin agent nouns ending in -tōr (and their derivatives in -tōrius).
 Some scholars have noted that the legendary King Arthur's name only appears as Arthur, Arthurus, or Arturus in early Latin Arthurian texts, never as Artōrius (although the Classical Latin Artōrius became Arturius in some Vulgar Latin dialects).
 However, this may not say anything about the origin of the name Arthur, as Artōrius would regularly become Art(h)ur when borrowed into Welsh.